-Tourist dives to Titanic wreck to begin 2018
+Tourist dives to Titanic wreck to begin 2019

 More than a century later, it still is.

-Deep-pocketed tourists will once again get the chance to glide along the Titanic's deck when London-based travel company Blue Marble Private begins dives to the wreck site in May 2018.
+Deep-pocketed tourists have been waiting a while for the once-in-a-lifetime chance to glide around the Titanic's wreck.

+London-based travel company Blue Marble Private had planned to dive to the wreck site in May 2018.

+But due to inclement weather impacting on testing, the trips have been put on hold -- the luxury experience company has rescheduled the trip for 2019.

+Meanwhile The Bluefish, a self-described "experiential concierge firm" is also planning Titanic trips for the 2019/20 period.

-However, this could well be one of the last opportunities to visit.
+However, these planned voyages could well be one of the last opportunities to visit.

-A 2016 study claimed that a recently discovered "extremophile bacteria" could eat away what's left of the famous shipwreck inside 15 or 20 years.
+A 2016 study claimed that a recently discovered "extremophile bacteria" could eat away what's left of the famous shipwreck within 15 or 20 years.

 $105,129 per person